-BAR HARBOR – Senator Susan Collins joined leaders from colleges and research institutions across Maine as well as dozens of Maine college students at the MDI Biological Laboratory today to celebrate the receipt of an $18.4 million grant from the National Institutes of Health.
+BAR HARBOR, MAINE – Senator Susan Collins joined leaders from colleges and research institutions across Maine as well as dozens of Maine college students at the MDI Biological Laboratory today to celebrate the receipt of an $18.4 million grant from the National Institutes of Health.
 The award will further strengthen biomedical research and workforce training in Maine.

 “This is precisely the kind of investment that our state needs,” Collins said in her remarks to the crowd gathered in a tent set up on the campus of the MDI Biological Laboratory.
 “I was happy to work with Senator King in securing the $18.4 million grant to continue the important INBRE program, which will not only enhance Maine’s research capacity, but will also train Maine undergraduate students for high-tech, 21st century jobs.”

 The $18.4 million grant will continue the Maine INBRE, or “IDeA Network of Biomedical Research Excellence,” program for another five years.
 Founded in 2001 and led by the MDI Biological Laboratory, the program has created a network of 13 public and private colleges, universities, and research institutions in Maine.

 “The INBRE program is a powerful instrument for bringing educational institutions from Fort Kent to South Portland together to build on their collective strengths and help our state be more competitive nationally,” Collins noted.
 “Since it began in 2001, INBRE has brought more than $100 million in federal funds into Maine.
 It has strengthened our state’s research infrastructure and trained more than 2,000 Maine students in biomedical research techniques.”